security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Description

-The latest date that a source shows an organization exists, either through direct reference in the source or by the date of its publication.
+The most recent date for sourcing the organization's existence, either through direct reference in the source or by the date of its publication.

 ### Type of field

-Date \(YYYY-MM-DD\), fuzy
+Date \(YYYY-MM-DD\), fuzzy

 ### Example of use

-`2013`,`2013-12`, `2013-12-28`
+`2013`, `2013-12`, `2013-12-28`

 ### Guidance on use